ServiceNowDevProgram/code-snippets/On-Call Calendar/README.md

 - Uses GlideRecord to check for active on-call rotations.
 - Constructs a URL with proper encoding to navigate to the on-call workbench.

-I have used this code in the Incident Table
+I have used this code on the Incident Table